 - Complete the legal declaration - this tells us you have thoroughly read all the information on this page and understand your legal obligations.

 - Send to email@example.com.

 There is no charge for registration.

-If you do not have access to email, you can post your form to the Permissions Team in our Hamilton office.
+If you do not have access to email, you can post your form to the Statutory Processing Team in our Hamilton office.

 Contact our Hamilton office if you would like more information.

 Reporting bad husbandry standards or illegal activity

 Notify your local DOC office if you witness or suspect anyone of the following: